amineAUPEC/vagrant-global/tp1-voip/draftmd.md

+### scenario 1 : -> Q1(compatible)

-- chinny calls amine  :
+- Chhiny calls amine  :
 - then code result
-  - we include the result when we switch G711 codecs to GSM 8Khz on both dial client the server remain in directmedia yes
+  - we include the result when we switch G711 codecs to GSM 8Khz on both dial client the server remain in `directmedia yes`
 > Résultat :
 ```dotnet
 certain conditionsently running on ubuntu-bionic (pid = 1063)